 We all buy shoes straight off the shelf, yet our feet are all different shapes and sizes.
-So how do you know if your shoe is right for you, particularly as you get older when you are at a higher risk of a fall-related injury?
+So how do you know if your shoe is right for you, particularly as you get older when you are at a higher risk of aches, pains, having a bunion, or sustaining a fall-related injury?

-According to our 2017 Healthy Feet Survey, 89 per cent of Australians haven’t had their foot professionally measured in the past 12 months, meaning they may not be wearing appropriate footwear for their feet and wearing unsafe footwear was a serious factor contributing to falls among people aged 65 and over.
+According to our Healthy Feet Survey, 89 per cent of Australians haven’t had their foot professionally measured in the past 12 months, meaning they may not be wearing appropriate footwear for their feet.
+This should ring some alarm bells, as wearing unsafe footwear was a serious factor contributing to falls among people aged 65 and over.

 When it comes to finding the right shoe for seniors, whose feet can change shape and also lose some feeling, here is what you need to be looking for in order to avoid unsafe footwear: